 - Ancient healing systems.
 These healing systems arose long before conventional Western medicine and include ayurveda from India and traditional Chinese medicine.

 - Homeopathy.
-This approach uses minute doses of a substance that causes symptoms to stimulate the body's self-healing response.
+This approach uses minute doses of a substance that cause symptoms to stimulate the body's self-healing response.

 - Naturopathy.
 This approach focuses on noninvasive treatments to help your body do its own healing and uses a variety of practices, such as massage, acupuncture, herbal remedies, exercise and lifestyle counseling.

 Mind-body techniques strengthen the communication between your mind and your body.
-Complementary and alternative medicine practitioners say these two systems must be in harmony for you to stay healthy.
-Examples of mind-body connection techniques include meditation, prayer, and relaxation and art therapies.
+CAM practitioners say these two systems must be in harmony for you to stay healthy.
+Examples of mind-body connection techniques include meditation, prayer, relaxation and art therapies.

 These methods use human touch to move or manipulate a specific part of your body.
 They include chiropractic and osteopathic manipulation and massage.

-Many conventional doctors practicing today didn't receive training in CAM therapies, so they may not feel comfortable making recommendations or addressing questions in this area.
-However, as the evidence for certain therapies increases, doctors are increasingly open to complementary and alternative medicine.
-At the same time, doctors also have good reason to be cautious when it comes to complementary and alternative medicine.
+Many conventional doctors practicing today didn't receive training in CAM or integrative medicine, so they may not feel comfortable making recommendations or addressing questions in this area.
+Doctors also have good reason to be cautious when it comes to some CAM.
 Conventional medicine values therapies that have been demonstrated through research and testing to be safe and effective.
 While scientific evidence exists for some CAM therapies, for many there are key questions that are yet to be answered.

-- Alternative systems of medicine: Homeopathy, traditional chinese medicine, and ayurveda.
+- Alternative systems of medicine: Homeopathy, traditional Chinese medicine, and Ayurveda.
 Natural Medicines Comprehensive Database. http://www.naturaldatabase.com.
-Accessed July 28, 2011.
+Accessed Sept.
+15, 2014.